meerkat-dashboard/meerkat/README.md

 Allows you to draw lines, you can rotate and resize them, and set the weight.
 They only toggle between OK, Warning, Critical, Unknown at present.

 #### Dynamic Text
-Allows you to pull text out of a host_var or service_var and display it on the dashboard like a card.
+Allows you to pull text out of a selected Icinga Host custom variable and display it like a card.
+Useful if you plumb these custom vars in from your CMDB, allowing you to provide more accurate context to the dashboard users.

 #### Static Text, SVG and Image
 Useful for adding headings or labels.